San Jacinto Peak Hike Via Marion Mountain Trail

 DISCLOSURE: This post may contain affiliate links.
 If you purchase after clicking one of my links, I may earn a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, see my disclaimer.

 San Jacinto via Marion Mountain Trail is one of the original SoCal Six Pack of Peaks challenge hikes, and I chose this as my fifth peak for my 2024 challenge.
 This hike, which climbs from 6,330 to 10,834 feet, offered stunning views and a true test of endurance.
-In this blog post, I’ll share my experience on this trail and offer tips on dealing with altitude sickness now that I’ve unfortunately suffered from it.
+In this blog post, I’ll share my experience on this trail and offer tips on dealing with altitude sickness, having unfortunately suffered from it myself.

 About San Jacinto Peak

-- The Marion Mountain Trail is a challenging but popular route, known for its steep ascent and lush forest scenery.
+- The Marion Mountain Trail is a popular choice.
+It is steep and challenging but rewards hikers with lush forest scenery.

-- The Deer Springs Trail is longer and less steep, providing a more gradual climb with diverse landscapes including dense woodlands and expansive meadows.
+- The Deer Springs Trail is longer but less steep.
+It offers a gradual climb through dense woods and wide-open meadows.

-- The Devil’s Slide Trail, another favorite, begins in Humber Park and winds through pine forests and high-altitude meadows before joining the Pacific Crest Trail for a scenic approach to the summit.
+- Another favorite is the Devil’s Slide Trail.
+Starting at Humber Park, it winds through pine forests and high mountain meadows before joining the Pacific Crest Trail for a scenic final approach.

-- Finally, the Palm Springs Aerial Tramway route combines a scenic tram ride with a hike, making it a popular choice for those looking to shorten their ascent.
+- Lastly, the Palm Springs Aerial Tramway route combines a scenic tram ride with hiking.
+It is great for hikers who want to shorten their climb.

 Gear Recommendation for your San Jacinto hike

-Hiking to San Jacinto Peak via Marion Mountain Trail
+San Jacinto Peak via Marion Mountain Trail Quick Stats

 There is ample parking at the trailhead, but it requires the display of a San Bernardino National Forest Adventure Pass in your vehicle when using the Forest for recreational purposes.